1871fotc/fotc/docs/walks/toowong-identities-2.md

 ## Robert and Maria Johnstone <small>(5‑36‑15/16)</small>

 Born in Tasmania in 1843, Robert was educated in Scotland before coming to Queensland in 1865 to work in the cattle industry.
 In 1868, he switched to sugar growing, managing plantations in the Cardwell region.
 Appointed sub‑inspector of native police in 1871, Robert’s patrols took him into unexplored areas.
 In 1873, he accompanied G. E. Dalrymple to explore the northern coastline to Cooktown.
 The Johnstone River is named after him.^3^ He married Maria who bore nine children.
-Robert’s police duties took him to Winton, Bundaberg, Maryborough and Beenleigh before settling at Serenata, Toowong.
+Robert’s police duties took him to Winton, Bundaberg, Maryborough and Beenleigh before settling at *Serenata*, Toowong.
 Robert died in January 1905, aged 63 and Maria died aged 76 in September 1923.

 ## Letitia Jephson <small>(5‑34‑17)</small>

 Letitia was widowed and had lost two young sons while still in her early forties.
 She became a businesswoman managing boarding houses in the city and at Kangaroo Point.
 The Longreach Private Boarding House which she leased in 1879 was a highly sucessfully operation.
-Letitia bought Cabury on Kensington Terrace which she renamed Mallow after her birthplace in Ireland.
+Letitia bought *Cabury* on Kensington Terrace which she renamed *Mallow* after her birthplace in Ireland.
 In 1899 she sold Mallow to Sir Robert Philp.
 When Letitia died in 1908, she left a substantial estate including shares in banks and breweries.
 Church Street was renamed Jephson Street after her.

 ??? directions "Directions"